thedevelobear/thedevelobear.com/content/post/styling-cognito-verification-email.md

 author: "develobear"
 date: 2019-06-28
 slug: styling-cognito-verification-email
-title: How to customise verification emails in Amazon Cognito?
+title: How to customize verification emails in Amazon Cognito?
 Use Lambda!
 description: Cognito provides a way to verify the users, the developer should be responsible for customising how it looks like.
-The problem is that Cognito doesn’t provide a way to customise those messages easily.
+The problem is that Cognito doesn’t provide a way to customize those messages easily.
 weight: 10
 tags: [code]
 authorAvatar: /img/Bear-avatar.png